ibm-granite/granite-tsfm/README.md

+# Disclaimer

+> This is a personal fork of [granite-tsfm](https://github.com/ibm-granite/granite-tsfm), maintained to support custom changes for [timecopilot](https://github.com/AzulGarza/TimeCopilot/) and publish pypi wheels at [`timecopilot-granite-tsfm`](https://pypi.org/project/timecopilot-granite-tsfm/).
+It may diverge from upstream.

+## Credits

+This project is a fork of by Original Author(s).
+All credit for the original code belongs to them.
+This fork is maintained independently to support TimeCopilot-specific changes.

 # TSFM: Time Series Foundation Models
 Public notebooks, utilities, and serving components for working with Time Series Foundation Models (TSFM).